Tao Ruspoli

-Tao dei Principi Ruspoli (/ˈrʊspoʊli/ RUU-spoh-lee; born 7 November 1975) is an Italian and American filmmaker, photographer, musician, and founder.
-He is best known for his philosophical documentaries Being in the World (2010) and Monogamish (2017), and as co-founder of the Bombay Beach Biennale.
+Tao dei Principi Ruspoli (/ˈrʊspoʊli/ RUU-spoh-lee; born 7 November 1975) is an Italian-American filmmaker.
+He is known for the documentary features Being in the World (2010) and Monogamish (2017), and as a co-founder of the Bombay Beach Biennale in California's Salton Sea region.

-Ruspoli's work bridges personal narrative with philosophical inquiry, drawing heavily from his education under phenomenologist Hubert Dreyfus at University of California, Berkeley.
-His documentaries have been praised for their integration of existential phenomenology with contemporary cultural analysis, screening at major festivals and receiving critical acclaim.
-Since 2016, he has focused increasingly on community-based cultural projects in California's Salton Sea region, establishing The Bombay Beach Institute as well as permanent art installations and research programs that address environmental and social issues through creative intervention.

-Currently based between Joshua Tree and Bombay Beach, California, Ruspoli works in filmmaking, podcasting, and cultural institution development, while serving as chairman of the Bombay Beach Institute and co-hosting the Being in the World podcast with neuroscientist Patrick House.

 Early life and education

-Ruspoli was born in Bangkok, Thailand, on 7 November 1975, and raised between Rome, Italy and Los Angeles, California.
-He is the second son of occasional actor and aristocrat Alessandro Ruspoli, 9th Prince of Cerveteri (known as "Dado") and Austrian-American actress Debra Berger.
+Ruspoli was born in Bangkok, Thailand, on 7 November 1975, and raised in Rome and Los Angeles.
+He is the second son of Alessandro Ruspoli, 9th Prince of Cerveteri (known as "Dado"), an aristocrat and occasional actor, and the Austrian-American actress Debra Berger.
+The family's ancestral seat is the Castello Ruspoli at Vignanello in Lazio.

-Ruspoli graduated from Beverly Hills High School in 1993.
-He subsequently enrolled at the University of California, Berkeley, earning a Bachelor of Arts degree in philosophy in 1998.
-At Berkeley, he studied under Hubert Dreyfus, whose teachings on Martin Heidegger's concept of being-in-the-world influenced his artistic development and philosophical approach to filmmaking.
+He graduated from Beverly Hills High School in 1993 and received a Bachelor of Arts in philosophy from the University of California, Berkeley in 1998.
+At Berkeley he studied with Hubert Dreyfus, whose interpretation of Martin Heidegger later shaped his documentary work.

 Career

-Early work and LAFCO (2000–2008)
+LAFCO and early documentaries (2000–2007)

-In 2000, Ruspoli founded the Los Angeles Filmmakers Cooperative (LAFCO), an experimental collective of filmmakers and musicians operating from a converted school bus in Venice, California.
-LAFCO embodied principles of collaborative artistic practice and nomadic cultural production that would characterize much of Ruspoli's later work.

-Through LAFCO, Ruspoli produced several early documentary works.
-Just Say Know (2002) offered an intimate exploration of familial addiction, examining his family's struggles with substance abuse through both personal testimony and broader cultural analysis.
-This Film Needs No Title: A Portrait of Raymond Smullyan (2004) documented the mathematician and philosopher Raymond Smullyan.

-El Cable (2004) and Behind the Wheel (2008) continued his documentation of subcultures and alternative communities.
-Flamenco: A Personal Journey (2005) documents the flamenco tradition among the Gitanos in southern Spain while Ruspoli studied guitar with master musicians.
-The film coincided with his flamenco album released on Mapleshade Records.
+In 2000, Ruspoli founded the Los Angeles Filmmakers Cooperative (LAFCO), a collective of filmmakers and musicians based in a converted school bus in Venice, California.
+Through LAFCO he directed several documentary shorts and features.
+Just Say Know (2002) addresses three generations of his family's experience with addiction.
+This Film Needs No Title: A Portrait of Raymond Smullyan (2004) profiles the mathematician and logician Raymond Smullyan.
+El Cable (2004) and Behind the Wheel (2008) document subcultural communities.
+Flamenco: A Personal Journey (2005) follows Ruspoli's study of flamenco guitar with Gitanos musicians in southern Spain and accompanied his album of the same name on Mapleshade Records.

-LAFCO also produced Camjackers (2006), a collaborative narrative film in which Ruspoli served as co-editor, actor, and executive producer.
-The film won the Editing Award at the 44th Ann Arbor Film Festival.
+LAFCO also produced the narrative feature Camjackers (2006), on which Ruspoli was credited as co-editor, actor, and executive producer; the film won the editing award at the 44th Ann Arbor Film Festival.